 Apart from being mobile-friendly, the program needs to be interactive.
 Fill it with standout features and make it fun to use.
 In our experience at Annex Cloud, engaging omni-channel customer loyalty programs can make a major impact on retention numbers.

 It’s also helpful to have integrations with mobile-specific features like Messenger and WhatsApp.
 The more seamless a user experience is, the more popular the app will be, and if they can easily share info with friends and communicate back and forth with your brand, they will be more likely to use it.
 Page speed optimization is also essential.
-Every second of delay can result in a 7 percent reduction in conversions.
+Every second of delay can result in a seven percent reduction in conversions.
 Make sure that your site is running without any glitches and that pages load quickly and don’t keep customers waiting.

 Basing a program merely on transaction doesn’t create a feeling of connectivity among customers.
 You don’t want them to feel like you are simply just selling to them.
 It’s important to reward activities other than purchases to keep them engaged and also to further promote your brand.
 Activities such as writing product reviews, following your social channels, sharing your pages, completing quizzes, watching your product videos and downloading your apps are all great examples of things customers could be rewarded for.